JBris/drupal-enterprise-stack/README.md

 Drupal 8 comes preconfigured and heavily leverages the other services available in the docker stack.
 The latest release of composer will be installed during the image build.

 All included contrib modules can be found here: https://github.com/JBris/drupal-enterprise-stack/tree/master/app/modules/contrib

+An example settings.php file can be found here. https://github.com/JBris/drupal-enterprise-stack/blob/master/app/sites/default/settings.php.
+Docker environment variables can be accessed using the `getenv()` function.

 ## Nginx <a name="nginx"/>